Battle of the Bastards

 "Battle of the Bastards" is the ninth and penultimate episode of the sixth season of HBO's fantasy television series Game of Thrones and its 59th episode overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Miguel Sapochnik.

-The episode’s main plot focuses on the eponymous battle at Winterfell between the combined forces of House Bolton, Umber and Karstark, led by Ramsay Bolton, and the combined forces of the free folk and the loyal houses of the North (Mormont, Mazin, Hornwood, and several more which are not mentioned), led by Jon Snow.
-Additionally, in Mereen, Daenerys Targaryen burns the Masters of Slavers’ Bay and their fleet and Yara Greyjoy offers her fleet and fealty to Daenerys.
+The episode's main plot focuses on the eponymous battle at Winterfell between the combined forces of House Bolton, Umber and Karstark, led by Ramsay Bolton, and the combined forces of the free folk and the loyal houses of the North (Mormont, Mazin, Hornwood, and several more which are not mentioned), led by Jon Snow.
+Additionally, in Mereen, Daenerys Targaryen burns the Masters of Slavers' Bay and their fleet and Yara Greyjoy offers her fleet and fealty to Daenerys.

 "Battle of the Bastards" received immense critical acclaim, with several reviewers calling it a "masterpiece", and being praised as one of the series' best episodes as well as one of the greatest television episodes of all time.
-Critics described the battle in the North as "terrifying, gripping and exhilarating", while Harington's performance received high praise, and Daenerys' reunion with her dragons at the beginning of the episode was deemed "thrilling".
+Critics described the battle in the North as "terrifying, gripping and exhilarating", while Harington's and Rheon's performance received high praise, and Daenerys' reunion with her dragons at the beginning of the episode was deemed "thrilling".
 The eponymous battle took 25 days to film and required 500 extras, 600 crew members, and 70 horses.
 In the United States, the episode had a viewership of 7.66 million in its initial broadcast.
 It won the Emmy Awards for Outstanding Directing and Outstanding Writing; the episode was Kit Harington's choice to support his nomination for Outstanding Supporting Actor.
 Sapochnik also won the Directors Guild of America Award for Outstanding Directing in a Drama Series for the episode.

 This episode marks the final appearances of Art Parkinson (Rickon Stark) and Iwan Rheon (Ramsay Bolton).

 Plot

 In Meereen

 Daenerys, Tyrion, Missandei, and Grey Worm meet the Masters, who offer terms of surrender.
 Daenerys counters that the meeting was called to discuss the masters' surrender.
 Daenerys rides Drogon into Slaver's Bay with Rhaegal and Viserion to burn their fleet.
 Grey Worm kills two masters, sparing Yezzan; Tyrion tells him to warn the other masters of Daenerys' power.
 Meanwhile, Daario and the Dothraki slaughter the Sons of the Harpy.

 Theon and Yara arrive in Meereen to ally with Daenerys.
-They offer their fleet, and renouncement of the reaver lifestyle, for Daenerys’ help overthrowing Euron and recognition of Yara's claim to the Iron Islands.
+They offer their fleet, and renouncement of the reaver lifestyle, for Daenerys' help overthrowing Euron and recognition of Yara's claim to the Iron Islands.